Employment & Internships

 United Way of the Tri-Valley Area is an Equal Opportunity Employer.
-The organization respects diversity and inclusiveness in all aspects of its work.
+We respect diversity and inclusiveness in all aspects of our work.

-University of Maine at Farmington students should visit the Partnership for Civic Advancement for more information and to see current opportunities.
+University of Maine at Farmington students should visit the website of the Partnership for Civic Advancement for more information and to see current opportunities.
+(Type in United Way in key word search.)
 All others, please contact United Way directly.
 Please have course requirements and/or specific interests identified.

 Many meaningful volunteer opportunities are always available as well.